Embanking of the tidal Thames: Some instances

 No systematic record of the Thames walls has been kept, except perhaps those of the present day, and they are unpublished.
 The resources available to the historian are casual and sporadic.

 Old maps can reveal the walls (and the essential drainage ditches) but the detail is poor until Joel Gascoyne's survey of East London of 1703.

 Foreshore archaeology, where permitted, has yielded valuable clues, particularly in the City of London, Southwark, Wapping, Shadwell and Limehouse.
 Further upstream the clues may have been obliterated by the Victorian Embankments.

-Placenames offer hints e.g. Bankside; Wapping Wall; "the name Flemingges wall in 1311 attests how early foreigners were employed here [Erith]".
+Placenames offer hints e.g. Blackwall; Millwall; Bankside; Wapping Wall; "the name Flemingges wall in 1311 attests how early foreigners were employed here [Erith]".

 Artworks may be records, especially of West London, though because of artistic licence caution is needed.

 Legal records go back far, though not to the time the walls were first built.
 The science of geology allows an understanding of what was desirable and feasible.

 There may never be a comprehensive history of the Thames walls.
 The following are some instances.